Effective Date: November 14, 2018

 - Public Health.
 We may share your health information with public health authorities for public health purposes to prevent or control disease, injury, or disability.
 This includes, but is not limited to, reporting disease, injury, and important events such as birth or death, and conducting public health monitoring, investigations, or activities.
 For example, we may share your health information to 1) report child abuse or neglect; 2) collect and report on the quality, safety, and effectiveness of products and activities regulated by the Food and Drug Administration (FDA) (such as drugs and medical equipment, and could include product recalls, repairs, and monitoring); or 3) notify a person who may have been exposed to or is at risk of spreading a disease.

 - Health Oversight.
-We may share your health information with a health oversight agency for purposes of 1) monitoring the health care system; 2) determining benefit eligibility for Medicare, Medicaid, and other government benefit programs; and 3) monitoring compliance with government regulations and civil rights laws.
+We may share your health information with a health oversight agency for purposes including 1) monitoring the health care system; 2) determining benefit eligibility for Medicare, Medicaid, and other government benefit programs; and 3) monitoring compliance with government regulations and civil rights laws.

 - Coroners, Medical Examiners, and Funeral Directors.
 We may share your health information with a coroner or medical examiner in order to identify a deceased person, determine the cause of death, or for other reasons allowed by law.
 We also may share your health information with funeral directors, as necessary, so they can carry out their duties.